Worksheet 9

 Import the attached Spotify dataset as

-.
-Do not specify thena_values
+df.
+Do not specify thena_valueskeyword argument yet.

 Evaluate